Bapt0u/some-powershell/README.md

-# Some PowerShell script about Hyper V
+# Some PowerShell scripts about Hyper V

 *In progress*